Marginal Girsanov Reweighting: Stable Variance Reduction for Long-Timescale Dynamics from Biased Simulation: Method

-Since $w_{(k-1)\tau}$ is inherited from the previous iteration and $w_\tau^{\text{GR}}$ can be computed as described in Section~\ref{sec:gr}, the pairs collected in \textit{Step~1} can be used to approximate the perturbed and original joint distributions $\tilde\rho_{k\tau}$ and $\rho_{k\tau}$ as where $\delta$ denotes the Dirac delta function.
+where $\delta$ denotes the Dirac delta function.
 When accurate estimates of $w_{(k-1)\tau}$ are available and the dataset size is sufficiently large, the above approximations can be shown to be consistent.
 A detailed proof is provided in Appendix~\ref{appendix:iterativetraining}.

 \textbf{\textit{Step 3.}} Finally, using the joint distributions $\tilde \rho_{k\tau}(x, y)$, $\rho_{k\tau}(x, y)$ in \textit{Step 2}, we approximate the marginal weight $w_{k \tau}(x, y)$ by a classifier-based density ratio estimator (see Section~\ref{sec:ratio} for details).
 The inferred ratio from the optimal binary classifier is then used for the next iteration.